g1mv/density/README.md

 This is a dictionary lookup based compression algorithm.
 It is designed for absolute speed and usually reaches a ~60% compression ratio on compressible data.
 Decompression is just as fast.
 This algorithm is a great choice when main concern is speed.

-**Mandala** ( *DENSITY_COMPRESSION_MODE_MANDALA_ALGORITHM* )
+**Cheetah** ( *DENSITY_COMPRESSION_MODE_CHEETAH_ALGORITHM* )

 This algorithm was developed in conjunction with Piotr Tarsa (https://github.com/tarsa).
 It uses swapped double dictionary lookups and predictions.
-It can be extremely good with highly compressible data (ratio reaching ~5% or less).
+It can be extremely good with highly compressible data (ratio reaching 10% or less).
-On typical compressible data compression ratio is ~50% or less.
+On typical compressible data compression ratio is about 50% or less.
 It is still extremely fast for both compression and decompression and is a great, efficient all-rounder algorithm.

+**Lion** ( *DENSITY_COMPRESSION_MODE_LION_ALGORITHM* )

+Lion is a multiform compression algorithm, just like a variable geometry aircraft it adapts to the incoming data to try and offer the most efficient compression technique available.
+It uses swapped double dictionary lookups, multiple predictions, shifting sub-word dictionary lookups, symbol and forms rank entropy coding.
+Because of this it offers the best compression ratio of all three algorithms under any circumstance, while still being very fast.

 Quick start (a simple example using the APIs)
 ---------------------------------------------